SAP/devops-docker-images/CONTRIBUTING.md

 #### Consistent USER Instruction in the Dockerfile

-Set the user name (or UID) and the user group (or GID) to UID 1000 and GID 1000 to be consistent ith the Jenkins image.
+Set the user name (or UID) and the user group (or GID) to UID 1000 and GID 1000 to be consistent with the Jenkins image.

 ````
 USER 1000:1000